tddschn/langchain-utils/README.md

   -M, --merge           Merge contents of all pages before processing
                         (default: False)
-  -j, --javascript      Use JavaScript to render the page (default: False)
+  -j, --javascript      Use JavaScript to render the page (default: False) -g, --github          Load the raw file from a GitHub URL (default: False) --github-path GITHUB_PATH
+                        Path to the GitHub file (default: README.md) --github-revision GITHUB_REVISION
+                        Revision for the GitHub file (default: master)

 ```
 ### `pdfprompt`